infinitered/gluegun/docs/toolbox-template.md

 Features for generating files based on a template.
+You can access these tools on the Gluegun toolbox.

 ## generate